-Moving forward in the 2022-23 academic year, our monitoring cycle over the year will assess the impact of these initiatives via:
+Moving forward in the 2023-24 academic year, our monitoring cycle over the year will assess the impact of these initiatives via:

-- Questionnaires or interviews of teachers, pupils and parents - Analysis of assessment data - Continued learning observations and learning walks - Listening to children from a range of year groups read and decode, listening for fluency.
+- Questionnaires or interviews of teachers, pupils and parents - Analysis of assessment data - Continued learning observations and learning walks (analysing children's spoken language and oracy in wider curriculum subjects) - Listening to children from a range of year groups read and decode, listening for fluency.
 This will also take place with the lowest 20% of readers from each year group.